pandulaDW/interpreter-in-rust/README.md

 - The language supports int, string and boolean data types.
 - Supports common operators like +, -, ==, !=, <, > etc.
 - Supports let and return statements.
-- If/else expressions and functional expressions are also supported.
+- Supports If/else expressions and functional expressions.

 ## Methodology

-- The lexer initially does the tokenization of the code input.
+- The lexer does the tokenization of the code input.
-- The tokens will be fed in to the parser, which creates the relevant AST (Abstract syntax tree) nodes.
+- The tokens will be fed in to the parser, which forwards the tokens as it parses the program statements one by one.
+- To parse expressions, pratt parsing is used (recursive decent parsing).
+- For each statement/expression parsed, the parser will create a corresponding AST node to be later evaluated.